How To Grow Ginger & Turmeric in Canada - From Soil to Soul

-How To Grow Ginger & Turmeric in Canada
+How To Grow Ginger And Turmeric in Canada

 Whenever I tell gardeners I grow both ginger & turmeric in my Zone 3 garden, their reactions are always a mix of shock and excitement.
 It sounds like a stretch, but you can successfully grow ginger & turmeric in Canada regardless of how cold it is where you live!
 This post will walk you through how to grow ginger and turmeric at home and everything else you need to know.